zesk/build/docs/tools/usage.md

 - `2` - Argument error
 - `0` - Success
+### `usageArgumentLoadEnvironmentFile` - Validates a value is not blank and is an environment

+Validates a value is not blank and is an environment file which is loaded immediately.

+Upon success, outputs the file name to stdout, outputs a console message to stderr

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Required only in that if it's blank, it fails.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `file`

+#### Exit codes

+- `2` - Argument error
+- `0` - Success

+## Argument check: Strings

+### `usageArgumentEmptyString` - Do not require argument to be non-blank

+Do not require argument to be non-blank

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usage` - Required.
+Function.
+Usage function to call upon failure.
+- `argument` - Required.
+String.
+Name of the argument used in error messages.
+- `value` - Optional.
+String, Value to output.

+#### Exit codes

+- `0` - Always
+### `usageArgumentString` - Require an argument to be non-blank

+Require an argument to be non-blank

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usage` - Required.
+Function.
+Usage function to call upon failure.
+- `argument` - Required.
+String.
+Name of the argument used in error messages.
+- `value` - Optional.
+String, Value which should be non-blank otherwise an argument error is thrown.

+#### Exit codes

+- `2` - If `value` is blank
+- `0` - If `value` is non-blank
+### `usageArgumentEnvironmentVariable` - Validates a value is ok for an environment variable name

+Validates a value is ok for an environment variable name Upon success, outputs the name

+- Location: `bin/build/tools/usage.sh`

+#### Arguments

+- `usageFunction` - Required.
+Function.
+Run if usage fails
+- `variableName` - Required.
+String.
+Name of variable being tested
+- `variableValue` - Required.
+String.
+Environment variable name.
+- `noun` - Optional.
+String.
+Noun used to describe the argument in errors, defaults to `environment variable`

+#### Exit codes

+- `2` - Argument error
+- `0` - Success

+## Argument check: Types

 ### `usageArgumentBoolean` - Require an argument to be a boolean value

 Require an argument to be a boolean value